 - 23. The review report should contain a clear written expression of negative assurance.
-The auditor should review and assess the conclusions drawn from the evidence obtained as the basis for the expression of negative assurance. - 24.
-Based on the work performed, the auditor should assess whether any information obtained during the review indicates that the financial statements do not give a true and fair view (or are not presented fairly, in all material respects) in accordance with the identified financial reporting framework. - 25.
+The practitioner should review and assess the conclusions drawn from the evidence obtained as the basis for the expression of negative assurance. - 24.
+Based on the work performed, the practitioner should assess whether any information obtained during the review indicates that the financial statements do not give a true and fair view (or are not presented fairly, in all material respects) in accordance with the identified financial reporting framework. - 25.
 The report on a review of financial statements describes the scope of the engagement to enable the reader to understand the nature of the work performed and make it clear that an audit was not performed and, therefore, that an audit opinion is not expressed. - 26.
-The report on a review of financial statements should contain the following basic elements, ordinarily in the following layout: - (a) Title; 2 - (b) Addressee; - (c) Opening or introductory paragraph including: - (i) Identification of the financial statements on which the review has been performed; and - (ii) A statement of the responsibility of the entity's management and the responsibility of the auditor; - (d) Scope paragraph, describing the nature of a review, including: - (i) A reference to this HKSRE: - (ii) A statement that a review is limited primarily to inquiries and analytical procedures; and - (iii) A statement that an audit has not been performed, that the procedures undertaken provide less assurance than an audit and that an audit opinion is not expressed: - (e) Statement of negative assurance; - (f) Date of the report;
+The report on a review of financial statements should contain the following basic elements, ordinarily in the following layout: - (a) Title; 2 - (b) Addressee; - (c) Opening or introductory paragraph including: - (i) Identification of the financial statements on which the review has been performed; and - (ii) A statement of the responsibility of the entity's management and the responsibility of the practitioner;

+- (d) Scope paragraph, describing the nature of a review, including: - (i) A reference to this HKSRE;

-It may be appropriate to use the term "Independent" in the title to distinguish the auditor's report from reports that might be issued by others, such as officers of the entity, or from the reports of other auditors who may not have to abide by the same ethical requirements as an independent auditor.
+It may be appropriate to use the term "Independent" in the title to distinguish the practitioner's report from reports that might be issued by others, such as officers of the entity, or from the reports of other practitioners who may not have to abide by the same ethical requirements as an independent practitioner.